SiliconLabs/wireless-xpress/products/AMW007/bootloader/EFM8UB1_WGX_Bootloader/README.md

 ---------------

-* Import the bootloader project into Simplicity Studio: Click `File >> Import` in Simplicity Studio and select the SimplicityStudio folder in this project.
+* Import the bootloader project into Simplicity Studio: Click `File >> Import` in the Simplicity Studio IDE view and select the SimplicityStudio folder (or the `EFM8UB1_WGX_Bootloader.slsproj` file directly on some systems).

 * Build and download the project to the EFM8: Right click on the project in the Project Explorer and select `Run As >> Silicon Labs 8051 Program`.